HzaRashid/news_source_objectivity/README.md

 # news_source_objectivity
-#### Find a news source's twitter account, measure the objectivity of its last 500 tweets, and calculate the average objectivity of its last 500 tweets.
+#### Find a news source's twitter account, calculate the objectivity of each of its last 500 tweets, and calculate the average objectivity of those tweets.